Organizational Consulting Project

-- Remain in good academic standing (GPA of 3.0 minimum).
+- Remain in good academic standing (3.0 CUM GPA or above).

-- Submit one letter of recommendation from a MARA instructor to the MARA Internship Instructor, and
+- Submit one letter of recommendation from a MARA instructor to the MARA OCP Instructor, and

-- Receive approval of the MARA Internship Instructor.
+- Receive approval of the MARA OCP Instructor.

 Completing the Requirements

-If you meet the qualifications, you will be registered for MARA 295.
-Through consultation with the MARA Internship Instructor, you will identify a professional project submitted by an individual or an organization and supervised by a professional archivist or records manager that is sufficiently challenging to two semesters to complete.
+If you meet the qualifications, you must self-register for MARA 295 through MySJSU.
+Through consultation with the MARA OCP Instructor, you will identify a an organizational consulting project that you identified on your own or that was submitted by an individual or an organization that will serve as the "client."

 You and the client will agree upon deliverables which can be recommendations, proposals or other products (e.g., training programs and accompanying manuals and podcasts, revision of a records retention schedule based on a corporate merger, and development of a records management policy for a company that has none) that can be implemented or used by the client organization.
 A copy of or link to the completed project (or other documentation that the project has been completed), a form indicating satisfactory completion signed and dated by the client, and a final report discussing the project and your personal experience are required for satisfactory completion of the course.

-You are expected to devote a minimum of 135 hours to this project the first term in which it is taken and a minimum of 185 hours the 2nd term, for a total of 320 hours over two semesters.
+You are expected to devote a minimum of 135 hours to this project during the term in which it is taken.

 Evaluating the Experience